SFU-CMPT-201/lecture-notes/10-network-programming.md

 * Link (MAC): Local network addressing and routing.
     * Think Amazon package delivery again: need an address and routes (how to get there).
     * This is only for a (small area) local network.
+    * Think Amazon again.
+A warehouse covers a small local area.
+There are small trucks that deliver packages within the local area.
+But there are also many warehouses across the country & across the globe.
+To deliver packages across the country/globe, we need big trucks or planes that go between warehouses.
+The link layer deals with a local network (analogous to an area that a warehouse covers).
+The next layer (IP) deals with connecting different local networks (analogous to connecting different warehouses across the country/globe).
     * E.g., wired local network and wireless local network.
     * This layer uses MAC addresses for addressing.
 * IP: Inter-network addressing and routing.